Localization for coarse homology theories: Introduction

 \section{Introduction}

 This paper contributes to the study of general properties of equivariant coarse homology theories.
-We are in particular interested in localization theorems relating the value of a{n equivariant coarse homology} theory $E$ on a $G$-bornological coarse space with the values on certain fixed point {subspaces.} These localization results are the analogs, for equivariant coarse homology theories, of the classical localization theorem for equivariant K-cohomology theory of Segal \cite[{Prop.
-4.1}]{segalk}.
+In particular, we are interested in localization theorems relating the value of a{n equivariant coarse homology} theory $E$ on a $G$-bornological coarse space with the values on certain fixed point {subspaces.} These localization results are the analogues, for equivariant coarse homology theories, of the classical localization theorem for equivariant K-cohomology theory by Segal \cite[{Prop.~4.1}]{segalk}.

 In the present paper we use the language of $\infty$-categories as developed by \cite{cisin}, \cite{Joyal} \cite{htt}.
-For a group $G$ the category {$G\BC$} of $G$-bornological coarse spaces and the notion of an equivariant coarse homology theory {have} been introduced in \cite{equicoarse}.{ We will freely use the language therein developed}.
+For a group $G$, the category {$G\BC$} of $G$-bornological coarse spaces and the notion of an equivariant coarse homology theory have been introduced in \cite{equicoarse}.
+We will freely use the language developed therein.